cleffei/twitch-emote-fetch/README.md

 # Twitch Channel Emote Fetcher

-WIP React webapp for fetching the emotes from a specified Twitch.tv channel ID.
+WIP React webapp for fetching the emotes from a specified Twitch.tv channel name.
 Emotes can be rendered at their native, 2x or 4x sizes.

 ## How to Use